cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

 {{% /gsNote %}}

-### Offline Environment
+## Offline Environment

-{{% gsInfo title="Info" %}}
-If you are bootstrapping Cloudify Manager in an environment with an internet connection, you can skip this section.
+This section describes how to bootstrap Cloudify Manager in an environment without an internet connection.

-{{% /gsInfo %}}
+#### Process Overview
+The process comprises the following steps.

+1. Downloading the Manager resources package.
+2. Bootstrapping the Manager.
+3. Validating the installation.
+4. [Installing the required plugins]({{< relref "plugins/using-plugins.md" >}}) for your operating system.

+### Downloading the Manager Resources Package

-To bootstrap Cloudify Manager in an environment without an internet connenction, you must [download the Manager resources package](http://getcloudify.org/downloads/get_cloudify.html) and store it in a fileserver that is  accessible by the Cloudify Manager VM.
+To bootstrap Cloudify Manager in an environment without an internet connenction, you must [download the Manager resources package](http://getcloudify.org/downloads/get_cloudify.html) and store it on a fileserver that is accessible by the Cloudify Manager VM.
 The Manager resources package URL can be found in the Manager blueprint inputs file.

 {{< gsHighlight yaml >}}
 #############################